CoreumFoundation/coreum-docs/src/guide/index.md

 $ git clone git@github.com:CoreumFoundation/coreum.git
 ```

-Once the repo is cloned, we recommend you add the `bin` to your `$PATH` by modifying your shell configuration files.
+Once the repo is cloned, we recommend you add the `bin` folder of the repo to your `$PATH` by modifying your shell configuration files.

 ### Setup Cored